-Our Adult Support Manager Debby Fraumano is available to discuss individual challenges or issues of concern, both with adults who have Down syndrome and their supporters.
+Our Adult Support Manager Debby Fraumano is available to discuss all things 18+, both with adults who have Down syndrome and their supporters.
 Please contact us on 9486 9600 or email firstname.lastname@example.org to get in touch.

 Expectations for adults today

-Over the past 10 to 20 years the opportunities for adults with Down syndrome to live productive, inclusive and fulfilling lives have become so much greater.
-Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a brighter future.
+Over the past 10 to 20 years the opportunities for adults with Down syndrome to live productive, inclusive and fulfilling lives have become so much greater and the future is looking bright!
+Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a better future for people with Down syndrome.
 Due to improvements in medical care, recognition of the benefits of a healthy diet and increased activity, life expectancy for a person with Down syndrome is now an average of 60, and that’s a long time to explore many possibilities.

 Independence and choice